 There was a hitch of silence.
 For a second, I thought Potter was going to ignore his dad completely.
 But then he said, just as restrained and polite as his father, “Yeah.
 They did.”

 “Okay.
 Thank you.”
-Mr. Potter’s voice seemed to carry some guilt.
-I could tell that he hated that it wasn’t him, but his son who had to be the responsible for Ginny.
+Mr. Potter’s voice seemed to carry a tinge of guilt.
+I could tell that he hated that it wasn’t him, but his son, who had to be the one responsible for Ginny.
 My heart ached for the poor guy.
 “Check up on Lil, will you?
 I think your mother already did but...
 Just in case.”

-I mean, I heard what was coming out of Mr. Potter’s mouth as I stood, hidden, by the doorway.
-I nodded along—eardrums perfectly intact, understanding of the English language as clear as ever—but I didn’t actually hear what he was saying.
-I was just kind of like ‘Oh, sweet, he’s gonna check up on me?
+I had heard Mr. Potter say all of this, not really registering the full implications of his words as I nodded along — eardrums perfectly intact, understanding of the English language as clear as ever.
+I stood rooted to my spot, thinking vaguely: ‘Oh, sweet, he’s going to come find me?
 What a nice guy, that Mr. Potter!
 He’d make a great father-in-law.
 Too bad his son’s a douche.
 Oh well, there’s always Albus.’

 Mr. Potter rounded the corner and almost right into me.
-He startled, stopping in his tracks.
+He startled, stopping in his tracks, jerking backwards in surprise.
 Oops.
-Potter, who was standing behind him, stopped too, raising his eyebrows and leaning against the kitchen table in a manner that said, ‘This ought to be good.’
+Potter, who was standing behind him in the doorway, stopped too, raising his eyebrows and leaning against the kitchen table in a manner that said, ‘This ought to be good.’

 “Hi,” Mr. Potter blurted out, obviously rattled at my genie-like appearance into his doorway.

-I took in a deep breath, trying to appear as ignorant and blithe as possible, as if I’d just had the most amazing time chatting up reporters and signing book deals and agreeing to doing Coca-Cola commercials, and hadn’t just heard every word of the almost blowout fight he and his son had been having.
+I took in a deep breath, trying to appear as ignorant and blithe as possible, as if I’d just had the most amazing time chatting up reporters and signing book deals and not hearing every word of the almost blowout fight he and his son had been having.

 At ease.
 I was one-hundred-percent at ease.

 “Hello!”
 I practically sang.
-Okay.
-Maybe I should turn down the cheery manic-ness just a teensy bit.
 I sounded like a possessed Care Bear.

 “Why?”
-I cocked my head in sincere confusion as I breezed past him, through the doorway and into the brightly lit kitchen.
+I cocked my head in what I hoped to be sincere confusion as I breezed past him, through the doorway and into the brightly lit kitchen.
 I needed some water, stat.
 My throat was getting dry with nerves, plus I needed something to occupy my mouth before I started rambling (and no, Potter’s lips was not a valid suggestion).
 “I mean, it was totally my fault.”

 “You can say that again,” Potter drawled out just low enough for me to hear as I passed him.
 My hip rammed into the table he was leaning against as I flinched.

-Apparently though, Potter hadn’t been quiet enough, because his dad whipped around and shot him a glare that, had it been in my direction, would have scared the pants off of me.
+Apparently, Potter hadn’t been quiet enough though, because his dad whipped around and shot him a glare that, had it been in my direction, would have shriveled up all my internal organs.

 “No, seriously.”
 Potter was unfazed, his voice icy.
-“I’d like her to literally say it again.
-Just let me get my tape recorder first.”
+“I’d actually like her to say it again.
+Just let me get my tape recorder this tiem.”
 He rocked forward onto his feet in a smooth, effortless motion, stepping away from the table and closer to me.
 His face was filled with mock surprise, voice low and derisive.
-“This might be the first time in history that she’s ever admitted to something actually being her fault.”
+“This might be the first time in history that Agatha Bennett has ever admitted to something being her fault.”

 “No, um, it’s okay.
 It is totally my fault.”
 I nodded, tucking the hair behind my ear.
-I tried to muster up a reassuring smile, but it probably just came across as a pained grimace...or like the face Dom makes when she’s trying to floss (it’s not pretty).
+I tried to muster up a reassuring smile, but it probably just came across as a pained grimace, like the face Dom makes when she tries to floss (trust me, it’s not pretty).

-Mr. Potter shook his head, obviously sensing the tension between us.
+Mr. Potter shook his head, obviously sensing the tension between me and his son.
 “Well, if you and your brother are safe inside the house, that’s all that matters.
 I’m going to check on Lily.
 Will one of you turn out the lights when you come upstairs?”

 Neither of us said anything.
 Potter continued to look at me with that annoying, scrutinizing stare.
 I finished off the last of the water and poured in some more.

-After his dad finally left, there was pounding silence.
-I glanced out the window as I sipped, determined not to talk or even acknowledge Potter.
-And don’t even get me started on leaving.
+I glanced out the window as I sipped, determined not to talk or even acknowledge Potter's presence, and equally as determined not to leave.
 Just because Potter was here didn’t mean I couldn’t be as well.
 This was my kitchen too.
-Or, at least, for the next five days.
+Or it was, at least, for the next five days.

-In fact, the two of us seemed to both be thinking the same thing.
-This was another challenge.
-A turf war, if you will.
+The two of us seemed to both be thinking the same thing: that this was another unspoken challenge, a turf war.
 Neither of us wanted to back down, to retreat into some other corner of the house.
-It was me against him, like always.
-And this time, the stakes were pride... and fridge access.
+It was me against Potter, like always.
+And this time, the stakes were pride...
+And fridge access.

 You don’t mess with the fridge access.

 I swallowed hard, still watching the sky.
-It was late—or rather, early.
-In about five hours, the sun would rise and kids all over the UK would be getting up and running downstairs to unwrap their Christmas presents.
+It was late — or rather, early — and in about five hours, the sun would rise for kids all over England to get up, run downstairs and unwrap their Christmas presents.

 But it didn’t feel like Christmas.
-Not when I had to spend it with someone who seemed to carry a reservoir of hatred and snarky comments, dedicated specifically to me.
-Honestly, if there was one Christmas present I’d want, it’d be him gone.
-But I doubt Santa ever did kidnapping requests, so...
+Not when I had to spend the day with someone who seemed to carry a reservoir of hatred and snarky comments for me.
+Honestly, if there was one Christmas present I’d want, it’d be Potter gone.
+But I doubted Santa ever did kidnapping requests, so.

-I turned around, away from the sink, to see Potter.
-He was sitting on the table now, looking completely unbothered, as if my presence wasn’t distracting... or, really, even existent.
-He was staring at the window, too, at the darkened sky.
-The moonlight made his features more dazzling than usual—the sculpted planes of his face, the tilt of his lips, the simmering gold in his eyes.
-It was so unfair.
+I turned around, away from the sink, to look at Potter.
+He was sitting on the table now and looking completely unbothered, as if my presence wasn’t distracting...
+Or, really, even noticeable.
+He was staring at the window, too.
+The moonlight made his features sharper than usual — the sculpted planes of his face, the tilt of his lips, the simmering gold in his eyes.

 Pretty boys.
 They’ll be your death, let me tell you.

-Potter swiveled his gaze to me, coolly cocking an eyebrow.
-I shrunk back, berating myself for speaking to him.
+Potter swung his gaze to me, coolly cocking an eyebrow.
+I shrunk back, berating myself for having even spoken.
 I could tell by the spark in his eye that I’d awoken the dragon, and now I would have to deal with the burn.

-With an agile thud, he jumped down to the ground and ambled a few steps forward, head cocked at me.
-“Very good, Bennett,” He said the way a kindergarten teacher might speak to a particularly slow student.
+With an agile thud, Potter jumped to the ground and ambled a few steps forward, head cocked in mock-consideration.
+“Very good, Bennett.
+And the sky is blue.
+And grass is green,” He said, in the same tone a kindergarten teacher might use on one of his slower pupils.
 “Now tell me, what number comes after four?”

 Instead, I just smiled politely, feeling my insides crackle with frustration as I turned around and rinsed my glass in the sink.
 “Just trying to make conversation,” I said softly.

 “Conversation?”
 Potter laughed darkly.
-I watched as the water from the tap overflowed into my glass, trying not to flinch.
+I watched as the water from the tap overflowed into my glass, trying not to wince.
 “Since when do we have conversations?”